SABC 1: Series

 The channel features a variety of comedy shows, game shows, and reality series, including Nyan'Nyan, Now or Never, It Takes a Village, Plate it up, The next big thing, Ses' Top La, Friends Like These, The Remix, Lip Sync Battle, and Deal or No Deal.
 Initially, the channel had the rights to broadcast local versions of international franchises like The X Factor, but due to financial constraints, it now focuses primarily on local reality competitions.

 Music

 The channel airs some of the latest local urban music and playlists on shows like Live Amp and Koze Kuse, while also focusing on traditional indigenous music on shows like Roots and choral music on one of its longest-running shows, Imizwilili.

 Talk and magazine

 SABC 1 airs local informative magazine shows, ranging from its longest-running magazine show, Selimathunzi, to more recent and fresh shows like Throwback Thursday and weekend breakfast shows like Mzansi Insider, among others.
 Additionally, SABC 1 hosts interactive talk shows such as Daily Thetha and The Chatroom.

 Religion

-On a daily basis, the channel showcases short religious shows catering to African Traditional Religion, Christianity, Judaism, and Islam.
+On a daily basis, the channel showcases short religious shows catering to traditional African religions, Christianity, Judaism and Islam.
 On weekends, it features religious music shows such as Gospel Avenue and Imvelo.